Ireland: Field sports

 In 1950, FIFA directed the associations only to select players from within their respective territories and, in 1953, directed that the FAI's team be known only as "Republic of Ireland" and that the IFA's team be known as "Northern Ireland" (with certain exceptions).
 Northern Ireland qualified for the World Cup finals in 1958 (reaching the quarter-finals), 1982 and 1986 and the European Championship in 2016.
 The Republic qualified for the World Cup finals in 1990 (reaching the quarter-finals), 1994, 2002 and the European Championship in 1988, 2012 and 2016.
 Across Ireland, there is significant interest in the English and, to a lesser extent, Scottish soccer leagues.

 Ireland fields a single national rugby team and a single association, the Irish Rugby Football Union, governs the sport across the island.
-The Irish rugby team have played in every Rugby World Cup, making the quarter-finals in six of them.
+The Irish rugby team have played in every Rugby World Cup, making the quarter-finals in eight of them.
 Ireland also hosted games during the 1991 and the 1999 Rugby World Cups (including a quarter-final).
 There are four professional Irish teams; all four play in the Pro14 and at least three compete for the Heineken Cup.
 Irish rugby has become increasingly competitive at both the international and provincial levels since the sport went professional in 1994.
 During that time, Ulster (1999), Munster (2006 and 2008) and Leinster (2009, 2011 and 2012) have won the Heineken Cup.
 In addition to this, the Irish International side has had increased success in the Six Nations Championship against the other European elite sides.
 This success, including Triple Crowns in 2004, 2006 and 2007, culminated with a clean sweep of victories, known as a Grand Slam, in 2009 and 2018.